LeanMeanFightingMachine/mark-it/README.md

 **mark-it** is a simple tool to match patterns in your files and replace they with the content of another markdown file instead.

-This tool was created specially for our personal need of editing/adding html content to JSON files, where the content of your object can't have multi-line strings.
+This tool was created specially for our personal need of editing/adding HTML content on JSON files, where the content of your object can't have multi-line strings.

 But you are not strict to JSON files only, **mark-it** can process any other text format file.